 9. Change your routes.

 This works on a very similar principle to breaking up your flights and can work in two ways.
 When looking at a series of tickets to get to your primary destination, don’t just consider the obvious places.
 Try different airports in neighbouring countries too.
-Flying long haul from Manchester, England for example, usually comes with massive premiums and heavy, punitive taxes, but a cheap budget air fare to Europe can net massive savings on long haul flights.
-The same is often true flying into Bangkok or Kuala Lumpur instead of Singapore, then getting a budget flight over to your destination.
+Flying long haul from Manchester, England for example, usually comes with massive premiums and heavy, punitive taxes, but a cheap budget air fare to Europe first then a separate long haul from there to your destination can net massive savings on long haul flights.
+The same is true for any destination.
+If a ticket to one destination, say Singapore from London for example, is £700 GBP, have a look at the prices for flying into surrounding hubs such as Bangkok or Kuala Lumpur and then a cheap budget flight to your final destination.
+You can literally save hundreds.

 It can also work by considering which airport you fly into.
 Low cost carriers often fly into smaller airports that are a fair distance from the main airport or city, because they have cheaper landing fees.
 This can mean big savings for you and all it takes to get to your final destination is a bus or train ride that will usually cost you a fraction of the money you saved.
-(Although this isn’t always the case, if the difference between the two airports is negligible in somewhere like Europe or the USA, then extra transport costs can be more expensive, this is something worth considering).
+(Although this isn’t always the case, if the difference between the two airports is negligible in somewhere like Europe or the USA, then extra transport costs can be more expensive, this is something worth considering and you have to do a little research and weigh up your options).

 10. Book early.